oracle-cne/ocne/doc/experimental/phase1.md

 **TBD** - we need a set of instructions to update Istio to be managed by helm.
 Verrazzano 1.6.10 installed Istio 1.19.0-1.
 This version of Istio is not yet in the 2.0 application catalog.

+## Modify cert-manager Helm overrides

+Verrazzano deployed cert-manager using Helm overrides to specify the container images.
+Update the existing installation to remove those overrides, and instead Helm will get the container image values from the defaults in the catalog.

+**TBD**

-## Modify WebLogic Kubernetes Operator Helm Overrides
+## Modify WebLogic Kubernetes Operator Helm overrides

 Verrazzano deployed the WebLogic Kubernetes Operator using Helm overrides to specify the container images.
-Update the existing installation to remove those overrides and let Helm get the container images values from the defaults in the catalog.
+Update the existing installation to remove those overrides, and instead Helm will get the container images values from the defaults in the catalog.

 The following example assumes WebLogic Kubernetes Operator 4.1.2 is already installed.